shashanktomar/dotfiles/README.md

 You can install it with either of the following:

-- On a fresh machine, clone and run `./install.sh`
+- On a fresh machine, clone and run `make`
 - If you already have `chezmoi` installed, run `chezmoi init shashanktomar` without cloning